 The district and Sutter Health are in a legal dispute over whether Sutter can buy San Leandro Hospital from the district and, in turn, sell it to Alameda County Medical Center.

-The center then would shut down the emergency room and acute care facility and turn the facility into a rehabilitation center, which Sutter and county officials
+The center then would shut down the emergency room and acute care facility and turn the facility into a rehabilitation center, which Sutter and county officials consider more economically viable.

 That sale was part of a deal drafted in 2008, but last year the district refused to sell the hospital, asserting that Sutter did not fulfill certain conditions of the agreement.